 Phosphatidylglycerol and Related Lipids

-Phosphatidylglycerol is a lipid present in the three kingdoms of life that can be a major component of some bacterial membranes, and while it is often of lower abundance in membranes of plants and animals, it has many essential functions in these too.
+Phosphatidylglycerol is a lipid present in all kingdoms of life that can be a major component of some bacterial membranes, and while it is often of lower abundance in membranes of plants and animals, it has many vital functions in these too.
 The charge on the phosphate group means that it is an anionic lipid at neutral pH with a larger head group than might be expected because of hydration and with a cylindrical shape overall.
 The molecule has two chiral centres with the non-acylated glycerol linked to phosphate via position sn-1' normally (but not always exclusively).
-The 1-palmitoyl-2-oleoyl species, a constituent of lung surfactant, is illustrated.
+The 1‑palmitoyl-2-oleoyl species, a constituent of lung surfactant, is illustrated.

 Structural formula of phosphatidylglycerol